-Company details Company name GCFC LIMITED ACN 144 555 822 Reason for lodgement of statement and reports A public company or a disclosing entity which is not a registered scheme or prescribed interest undertaking Dates on which financial Financial year end date year ends 31-10-2022 Auditor's report Were the financial statements audited?
+Company details

+Company name

+GCFC LIMITED

+ACN

+144 555 822

+Reason for lodgement of of statement and rep oorts

+A public company lim ited by guarantee who qualifies under Tier 2

+Dates on which financial year ends Financial year end da ate 31-10-2023

+Auditor's report

+Were the financial statements audited or reviewed?

+Audited

 Is the opinion/conclusion in the report modified?
 (The opinion/conclusion in the report is qualified, adverse or disclaimed)

 No

-Does the report contain an Emphasis of Matter and/or Other Matter paragraph?
+Does the report conta paragraph? ain an Emphasis of Matter and/or Other Matter

 Yes

-Details of current auditor or auditors
+Details of current audito or or auditors

-ASIC Form 388 Ref 175790571

 Current auditor Date of appointment 19-01-2013

 Name of auditor

-KPMG

-Address
+Address KPMG

-'LEVEL 11 CNR BUNDALL RD & SLATYER
+'LEVEL 11 CNR BUNDALL RD & SLATYER AVENUE'

-AVENUE'

-KPMG - GOLD COAST CORPORATE
+KPMG - GOLD COAST CORPORATE CENTRE ONE BUNDALL QLD 4217

-CENTRE ONE

-BUNDALL QLD 4217